mpolden/hist-bachelor-thesis/README.md

 Our server implementation uses the Play Framework, so a working Play installation is required to run the server.

+You will need the following play modules:

+    play install maven
+    play install search-2.0

+To run the server:

     cd code/server
     play run